The Peacekeeper was originally developed as the Missile-X (MX) in the 1970s, with a wide variety of fixed and mobile basing options considered.

-Rail Garrison mode tested based on missiles being on special trains that would deploy from the host base (garrison) at increased threat levels and roam the country awaiting launch orders.
+A Rail Garrison mode was tested, with missiles on special trains that would deploy from the host base (garrison) at increased threat levels and roam the country awaiting launch orders.

 One basing method used numerous shelters per missile, with each missile rotated randomly among its shelters (sometimes called the shell game or racetrack pattern).
 Another used large pools of water with the missiles stored under the pools for added survivability, and there were other multiple shelter ideas evaluated.
 An air-mobile option was also considered and tested using a Minuteman and C-5A.

-Peacekeeper operational from 1986 until it was deactivated in 2005.
+Peacekeeper was operational from 1986 until it was deactivated in 2005.

-Missile cold launched from the silo with the engines fired shortly after the missile left the silo.
+The missile was cold-launched from the silo, with the engines firing shortly after the missile left the silo.